cunundrummer/ngx-FormCreator/README.md

 As of today: Sun March 31, 17:28, I can retrieve it from the database.
 Good job, me!

+Mon Apr 15, 14:25:  I forked and have managed to create the form configuration on the backend, and send it to the front-end to be rendered.
+By placing the function body in string litererals, I have managed to get things working.
+However, it does not seem safe to continue in that way.
+Security is more important!
+I will try another method and hopefully the end result does not inflate the size of the project.

 # FormCreator

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.